Hypoallergenic Glasses: A Guide to Skin-Friendly Frames

 Nylon

 This one is another option for hypoallergenic glasses.
-Even most people consider this as second to acetate, it’s also extremely lightweight and durable.
-It can stand extreme weather conditions while being stiff and flexible at the same time.
+Even though most people consider this as second to acetate, it’s also extremely lightweight and durable.
+It can withstand extreme weather conditions while being stiff and flexible at the same time.

 Polyamide